-Unless indicated by the trainers or course co-ordinator the general rule is to allow 10% lee way.
+Unless indicated by the trainers or course cVET Coordinator general rule is to allow 10% lee way.
 If over 10% the assessor will stop reading.
 If the performance criteria have not been achieved in the required word limit the student will receive a NYC.